-Valerian Root is the pungent smelling root of the valerian plant (Latin names: Valeriana officinalis, Valeriana wallichii).
-The root has been used since ancient times to promote restful sleep, and has exploded in popularity in recent times for this effect.
+Valerian root is the pungent-smelling root of the valerian plant (Valeriana officinalis or Valeriana wallichii).
+The root has been used since ancient times to promote restful sleep and has exploded in popularity in recent times for this effect.
 With the wide variety of exotic tea blends on supermarket shelves today, let's get back to basics on how to easily prepare a cup of valerian root tea.

-- 8oz of filtered water and hot water from the tap
+- 8 ounces filtered water and hot water from the tap

-- Heat 6-8oz of filtered water in your kettle on your stove to third boil (when the water produces big, rapidly breaking bubbles).
+- Heat 6–8 ounces of filtered water in your kettle on your stove to third boil (when the water produces big, rapidly breaking bubbles).
 Remove from heat.

 - Steep (let sit) for about 10–15 minutes.
 The steep time is long because you are preparing a tough root, not a more tender leaf, flower, or stem.

-- Uncover and remove your infusion device from your tea pot or mug.
-If you steeped loose-leaf, pour the steeped tea through a strainer into a 2nd mug.
+- Uncover and remove your infusion device from your teapot or mug.
+If you steeped loose-leaf, pour the steeped tea through a strainer into a second mug.

 Your valerian root tea is ready to enjoy.
-You may add milk, honey, or sweetener to taste though doing so may alter the medicinal benefits of your valerian root tea.
+You may add milk, honey, or sweetener to taste, though doing so may alter the medicinal benefits of your tea.
 I prefer this tea with nothing added.